FindME-Bank/UBS/README.md

 ### data

-We provide one dataset, paysim ([data download link](https://drive.google.com/drive/folders/1mY8ZNdK5OALRaBtNjL2HpRGOJSFp-yf_?usp=sharing)).
+We provide paysim demo dataset

 `data_ubs.pt` is the data for user behavior sequence.